A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Numerical experiments

-Here $\omega$ represents the vorticity, $\psi$ the streamfunction, $Re=450$ the Reynolds number, and $Ro=0.0036$ the Rossby number.
-The vorticy and the stream function are linear transformations of each other, with, $-\Delta\psi = \omega$.
-The forcing term is selected to be a symmetric double Gyre to simulate flow in the ocean~\cite{greatbatch2000four,mou2019data,san2015stabilized}:
+Here $\omega$ represents the vorticity, $\psi$ the streamfunction, $\mathrm{Re}=450$ the Reynolds number, and $\mathrm{Ro}=0.0036$ the Rossby number.
+The forcing term is selected to be a symmetric double Gyre to simulate flow in the ocean~\cite{mou2019data,san2015stabilized}:

 The domain for the problem is $\Omega=[0,1]\times[0,2]$.
 Homogeneous Dirichlet,

 boundary conditions are used for all time.